j6k4m8/en600.468-final/report/report.md

 ### Installation Script
 I'd really love to spend a few hours writing up a complete installation script for moses and moses-mt-server — as it stands right now, the installation process is prohibitively difficult for a newbie to the project (and the documentation is sparse unless one knows where to look).
 One OSX script and one Ubuntu 14.04 script would likely be sufficient, and should be relatively easy to write.
 I can see this being of immense utility to the field, as it would be very simple to spin up a "template" like a Docker image or an AMI on the AWS Marketplace, and immediately support the Moses stack.

+### Goshen.js Library
+I would like to write a further adapter that allows different services to be queried, based on the success of each individual translation service.
+That is, after querying Moses, if the corpus is found to be incomplete for the purposes of the requested translation task, another engine (such as GT) can be queried as well.
+Or, for language-detection tasks, GT can be reached, but for alignment tasks, Moses can be used, with full opacity to the user.

 ### Chrome Extension
 This extension is nearly complete: The main modifications I would like to make are as follows:
 - **See-original.** Currently, the HTML element is permanently mutated in-place: To see the original text, you must reload the entire web-page.
 - **Translation-candidate display.** One huge advantage that Moses has over Google Translate's Chrome Extension is the native support for multiple candidate-translations.
 I would very much like to implement support for several overlays, so that mousing over translated text gives alternate translated text alongside the original.

 ## Acknowledgements
 My DOM-traversal code (available in `chromegoshen.js`) is (very) loosely adapted from the code I helped contribute to the Jetzt speed-reading codebase, available [here](https://github.com/ds300/jetzt/).
 I have many some simplifications and modifications in order to improve its usability for this particular task.
+Credit goes to `@DS300` as well, for his contributions to the original DOM-traversal code.

+The Goshen Chrome icon is derived from the Google Chrome open-source repository.
+Credit to Google Chrome Development Group.